Sharif-Smart-and-Secure-Edge-Cloud-Lab/edge-mlops/doc/task-specifications.md

 ## Edge Client
 Each edge device must be capable of receiving files and trasnfering data to the `Edge Mlops Server`.
 Therefore, we need an app that can run on most devices and could handle file and data transfer through data network.
 The protocols and program itself must be defined so that it can meet the module's functions.
 ### Functions:
+- [] Initialize the device
-- [x] Transfer file and data
+- [] Transfer file and data
-- [x] Managing executable and making sure its alive
+- [] Managing executable and making sure its alive
+    - Report status (battery level, memory usage, etc. at a specific, predefined rate)
-- [x] Reporting model and device status
+- [] Reporting model results
 - [] Update model
 - [] Run on any device with no excessive overhead

+### TODO:
+- Send and recieve data on http/socket
+- MQTT protocol
+- Python forntend with a C/C++ backend
+- Socket or pipe as a communication proctocl between Python frontend and C/Cpp backend